the-events-calendar/events-gutenberg/readme.md

 #### 0.1.4-alpha &mdash; 2018-03-27

-* Feature - Added the strucutre for All Day Events
+* Feature - Added the structure for All Day Events

 #### 0.1.3-alpha &mdash; 2018-03-23